cucumber/docs/content/overview.md

 ```

 {{% note "Who should write step definitions?" %}}
 The same people who write Gherkin should be writing step definitions.
+This is another reason the Gherkin is best written by developers and/or testers.
 {{% /note %}}